jpgsantos/Subcellular_workflow/Docs/Settings_file.rst

   .. stg.partest:

-- **stg.partest** - Choice of what parameters in the array to test, the indices correspond to the parameters in the model SBTAB and the numbers correspond to the parameters in the work array (used for diagnostics, optimization, and Sensitivity analyis), usually not all parameters are optimized so there needs to be a match between one and the other.
+- **stg.partest** - (double) Choice of what parameters to work on, since depending on the task, not all SBTAB parameters are worked on. k indices correspond to the parameters in the model SBTAB and numbers up to m correspond to the parameters in the work set.
+  This is the set that actually gets used for diagnostics, optimization, and Sensitivity analyis.

   .. math::